El Felino: Professional wrestling career

+Early career (1982–1989)

-After training under his father and Raúl Reyes he made his in-ring debut in 1982, using the ring name "Babe Casas".
-The first documented match for Babe Casas took place on January 14, 1984.
-He later began working for the Naucalpan, State of Mexico-based Universal Wrestling Association (UWA).
-Early on in his time with the UWA, he won the Naucalpan Lightweight Championship, but ended up losing it to El Pantea on January 27, 1985.
-Around the same time he would lose a Lucha de Apuestas, or "Bet match", to Pantera I on two different occasions, which meant that he shaved bald as a result.
-On January 29, 1989, he won his Apuestas match, pinning Mario Prado Jr. to force Prado to have his hair shaved off.
+After training under his father and Raúl Reyes, he made his in-ring debut in 1982, using the ring name "Babe Casas".
+His first documented match took place on January 14, 1984, after which he began working for the Universal Wrestling Association (UWA).
+Early on, he won the Naucalpan Lightweight Championship, but lost it to El Pantera I on January 27, 1985.
+Around the same time, he lost a Lucha de Apuestas ("bet match") to Pantera I on two different occasions, meaning that he was shaved bald as a result.
+On January 29, 1989, he pinned Mario Prado Jr. in a Lucha de Apuestas, forcing Prado to have his hair shaved off.

 Consejo Mundial de Lucha Libre (1989–1999)

 The mask Casas wore until 2010.